TIMELINE-Milestones in Obamacare U.S. Supreme Court challenge

 - Nov.
 7, 2014: Over the Obama administration's objections, the justices agree to hear the challengers' appeal in the Virginia case, King v.
 Burwell.

 - March 4, 2014: Supreme Court hears oral arguments in King v.
 Burwell.
-(Reporting by Joan Biskupic)
+(Reporting by Joan Biskupic; Editing by Will Dunham)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan